AdaCore/spark2014/lrm/source/packages.rst

 if they are declared in the ``visible_part`` of Q which is not good practice.
-The declarations of all other variables are hidden from the user of Q.  Though the variables are hidden they still form part (or all) of the state of Q and this state cannot be ignored for static analyses and proof.
+The declarations of all other variables are hidden from the user of Q.  Though the variables are hidden they still form part (or all) of the state of Q and this hidden state cannot be ignored for static analyses and proof.

 |SPARK| extends the concept of state abstraction to provide
  hierachical data abstraction whereby the state of a package Q may be